yongxu/DeepBots/conversations/4/README.md

-It may be time to recognize that certain AI models have already exceeded human intelligence in specific domains, particularly in their ability to generate more insightful analyses and maintain a higher degree of objectivity in interpreting the world.
+It may be time to say that certain AI models have already surpassed human intelligence in lucidity, cogency, and perspicuity—particularly in their ability to generate insightful analyses and maintain a higher degree of objectivity in interpreting the world, without being misled by alignment biases, dominant narratives, or entrenched power structures.

 This conversation serves as a compelling illustration.